Analysis | Chris Christie gets the Republican vaccine-hesitancy story almost right

 “I think politicians have to say what they need to say, but they’re not the persuasive ones,” he said.
 “It’s the medical community and people who have had covid who can tell them what it’s like to have it.”

 We can set aside that his initial objection to government actors was that they weren’t even trying to persuade anyone.
 The problem with this formulation, of course, is that the medical community has been saying this for months.
-But they are trying to make progress against the robust head winds generated by Trump and reinforced by conservative media such as Fox News, which is far more likely to air interviews with vaccine-hesitant physicians in its most-watched shows than vaccine-embracing ones.
+But they are trying to make progress against the robust head winds generated by Trump and reinforced by conservative media such as Fox News, which is far more likely to air interviews with vaccine-hesitant physicians than vaccine-embracing ones in its most-watched shows.

 There is a partisan problem here.
 Christie understands that and even points in the right direction — but still ends up pointing the wrong way.